-Whether your beauty routine contains 20 products or a simple moisturizer, you ought to know the compatibility of the active ingredients in your cosmetics.
-First to maximize the effectiveness of your care, and second to avoid irritating your skin.
+Whether your beauty routine contains 20 products or a simple moisturizer, you benefit from knowing the compatibility of the active ingredients in your cosmetics.
+On the one hand to maximize the effectiveness of your treatments, and on the other hand to avoid irritating your skin.

-Welcome to your Active Ingredient Mixology 101 course.
-On the menu, the combinations of active ingredients to avoid, and our tips for getting around the side effects of these combinations.
+Welcome to your 101 course in active ingredient mixology.
+On the menu, combinations of active ingredients to avoid, and our tips for circumventing the bothersome effects of these combinations.

-Vitamin C has multiple virtues: it improves the uniformity of the complexion and minimizes the appearance of wrinkles.
-Thanks to its antioxidant properties, vitamin C also protects the skin from oxidative stress caused by the external environment which damages the structures of the skin (1).
+An ingredient with multiple virtues, vitamin C improves the uniformity of skin tone and minimizes the appearance of wrinkles.
+Thanks to its antioxidant properties, vitamin C also protects the skin from oxidative stress caused by the external environment which damages the structures of the skin.

 Vitamin C and Retinol

-Vitamin C and retinol are the perfect combo to diminish the appearance of wrinkles and hyperpigmentation.
-These two ingredients work hand in hand: retinol stimulates cell turnover and collagen production while vitamin C protects skin integrity with its antioxidant power.
+Vitamin C and retinol are the ideal combination to reduce the appearance of wrinkles and hyperpigmentation.
+These two ingredients work hand in hand: retinol stimulates cell renewal and collagen production while vitamin C protects the integrity of the skin thanks to its antioxidant power.

-Although this combination works wonders for the skin, it should be done with care.
+But although it is a winning combination, it must be performed with caution.
 Indeed, these two ingredients can be irritating to the skin.
 To minimize the risk of irritation and maximize results, it is strongly recommended to alternate the time of application of these two products.
 For example, you could apply your vitamin C in the morning and your retinol in the evening.

 Vitamin C and Niacinamide

-Cosmetics containing pure vitamin C are often formulated at an acidic pH to maximize the effectiveness of this ingredient.
-It is this acidity that makes vitamin C-based products often irritating.
+Treatments containing pure vitamin C are often formulated at an acidic pH to maximize the effectiveness of this ingredient.
+It is this acidity that makes vitamin C-based treatments often irritating.

-However, niacinamide is incompatible with an acid pH.
-Indeed, when niacinamide comes into contact with an acidic environment, it can be transformed into niacin.
-This compound can temporarily create redness on your skin.
-Because the niacinamide is transformed into another form, you lose its effectiveness.
-Thus, it is not really vitamin C and niacinamide that are incompatible, but rather acidic pH cosmetics and niacinamide.
+However, niacinamide is incompatible with an acidic pH.
+Indeed, when niacinamide comes into contact with an acidic environment, it can transform into niacin.
+This compound can create redness on your skin temporarily.
+And because niacinamide is transformed into another form, you lose its effectiveness.

-To work around this incompatibility, you can alternate the application of your niacinamide and your vitamin C. For example, you could apply one product in the morning and the other in the evening.
+To get around this incompatibility, you can alternate the application of your niacinamide and your vitamin C. For example, you could apply one product in the morning and the other The evening.
 You could also alternate the application of each product every other day.

-Besides this trick, cosmetics made with vitamin C derivatives are an excellent alternative to avoid irritating your skin.
-Cosmetics containing these derivatives (ascorbyl glucoside, tetrahexyldecyl ascorbate, ethyl ascorbic acid, etc.) can be formulated at skin pH, which makes them milder.
-By choosing a product containing a vitamin C derivative, you can apply it at the same time as your niacinamide without having to worry about a compatibility problem.
+So, by choosing a product based on a vitamin C derivative, you can apply it at the same time as your niacinamide without having to worry about a compatibility problem.

-Discover Omy's pure oil, a product formulated with 5% stabilized vitamin C. Its minimalist formula allows you to combine your vitamin C with your other active ingredients.
+Pure Face Oil is formulated with 5% stabilized vitamin C. Its minimalist formula allows you to combine your vitamin C with your other active ingredients like niacinamide.

 Retinol is one of the most effective anti-aging ingredients.
-However, retinol can often lead to skin irritation and dryness.
-Retinol is also photosensitizing, i.e. the skin becomes more sensitive to ultraviolet rays from the Sun.
+However, retinol can often lead to irritation and dryness of the skin.
+Retinol is also photosensitizing, meaning the skin becomes more sensitive to the sun's UV rays.
 It is therefore essential to apply sunscreen every morning and reapply it during the day.

 Chemical exfoliants such as glycolic acid, an AHA, can be irritating on their own.
 Their combination with retinol therefore has a high irritant potential.
-Additionally, retinol performs indirect exfoliation of the skin by stimulating cell turnover.
+In addition, retinol performs indirect exfoliation of the skin by stimulating cell renewal.

-Thus, the use of only one of these two ingredients is often sufficient to work the texture of the skin.
+Thus, the use of just one of these two ingredients is often sufficient to work on the texture of the skin.
 If you want to combine these two ingredients, alternate the application of your products with your AHA/BHA in the morning and your retinol in the evening.

 Retinol and Benzoyl Peroxide

-These two ingredients can work wonders for those suffering from acne.
-However, given their chemical properties, retinol and benzoyl peroxide can cancel their respective activities.
-That's why it's best to apply your benzoyl peroxide in the morning and your retinol at night.
+These two ingredients have interesting properties for those suffering from acne.
+However, given their chemical properties, retinol and benzoyl peroxide may cancel each other's activities.
+This is why it is best to apply your benzoyl peroxide in the morning and your retinol in the evening.

 Niacinamide and Chemical Exfoliants

-As mentioned previously, the combination of niacinamide with an acid pH product is not recommended.
-Thus, applying niacinamide immediately after applying your AHA treatment could irritate your skin.
+As mentioned previously, combining niacinamide with a product with an acidic pH is not recommended.
+Therefore, applying niacinamide immediately after applying your AHA treatment could irritate your skin.

-The family of chemical exfoliants includes alpha-hydroxy acids (AHA) and beta-hydroxy acids (BHA).
+The family of chemical exfoliants includes AHAs and BHAs.
 These chemical exfoliants work in two ways.
-AHAs slough away dead cell buildup on the skin's surface to reveal a brighter, smoother complexion, while BHAs penetrate pores to help decongest them.
+AHAs remove the buildup of dead cells on the skin's surface, while BHAs penetrate pores to help decongest them.

-To make it easier to incorporate chemical exfoliants into your routine, you can use them only once or twice a week rather than daily.
-For example, you could use triple exfoliation (chemical, enzymatic and physical) to effectively exfoliate your skin.
-A tri-exfoliating mask can be applied once or twice a week for visible results.
+To make it easier to incorporate chemical exfoliants into your routine, you can use them just once or twice a week rather than daily.
+For example, you could use a triple exfoliation (chemical, enzymatic and physical) to effectively exfoliate your skin.
+A tri-exfoliating face mask can be applied once or twice a week to achieve visible results.

-Some extracts have similar properties to popular active ingredients like vitamin C and retinol, although their effectiveness differs.
-For example, dragon fruit extract helps reduce the appearance of dark spots while antioxidant-rich kakadu plum extract helps prevent the appearance of wrinkles.
-You will find these extracts in Omy's personalized skincare under the ingredient names Ta and Ox respectively.
+Some extracts have similar properties to popular active ingredients like vitamin C and retinol, although they differ in effectiveness.
+For example, antioxidant-rich kakadu plum extract helps prevent the appearance of wrinkles while dragon fruit extract helps reduce the appearance of age spots.